 Sir Sandford Fleming

 The first Canadian stamp, which you see above, shows a beaver.
 In the early days of Canada, trapping beaver and selling their fur was an important industry.
-The "beaver" stamp was designed by Sir Sandford Fleming, who also was important in the building of Canada's first major railway, the Canadian Pacific Railway.
-He also invented the system we use to have different time zones - if this puzzles you, ask an adult to explain it to you.
-The cover above is addressed to Sandford Fleming, probably before he was knighted by the Queen and became a "Sir".
-It was sent from Toronto to Ottawa in 1874, using a stamp showing a picture of Queen Victoria.
-This particular stamp is known as a "small Queen", because it replaced a similar but larger stamp, called a "large Queen".
+The "beaver" stamp was designed by Sir Sandford Fleming.
+He played an important role in the building of Canada's first major railway, the Canadian Pacific Railway.
+He also invented the time zone system we use today around the globe.

-Return to the Canada Page
+Return to Stamps, Canada page

 Return to Main Page